 You have an interesting game with a great plot, breathtaking dialogues, and great visuals.
 The game is popular on the local market, but you strive for more.
 Sure, your game deserves international recognition.
-Still, without a good localization, the game won’t be so appealing for target customers.
+Still, without a professional Chinese translation agency, the game won’t be so appealing for target customers.
 They have their own gaming culture, customs, and rituals that you need to know.
 Localization is not a plain translation because it takes your game to a whole new level of cultural adaptation.
 If you want to know how to properly prepare for localization, read on to see the most recent tips from professionals.

 Plan localization from the very beginning

 Some game studios develop a game first and think about localization second.
 If this is your case, you can still localize your game, but it will be more costly and time-consuming.
 When you plan your localization in the very beginning, you save costs because you don’t need to do extra work.
 The thing is, languages take different amounts of space and are read differently, so you will have to alter your UI to fit them.
 The UI should be flexible by default to save time and money.

 Cultures differ, as well as laws, and people’s perception of the game.
 Some of the original game elements will need changing or even re-creation.
 In many cases, you’ll have to change visuals, because some images may be appropriate for one audience and unacceptable for the other.
 For example, in the Arab world, uncovered body parts are unacceptable.
 The same goes for slang and obscenities, because in some countries, the game may be banned because of 18+ elements.
 Therefore, carefully research legislation and culture to successfully run the game.